-There are plenty of disciplines you can pick from to study in French or in English in France.
-Here are just of few of the most popular options to consider:
+There are plenty of disciplines you can pick from, which allow you to study in French or English.
+Here are just a few of the most popular options to consider:

 - Masters in Management and Organisation in France

 - Masters in Fashion and Luxury Goods in France